 Now you are ready to begin your search.
 Be mindful that your final selection may not be perfect, but if it is close enough then it will work.
 Start by narrowing the selections down to a reasonable list, then eliminate the ones that do not fit.
 What is left should offer enough choices that one will be just right for your needs.

-Posted in the Web Design blog category on July 9, 2021.
+Posted in the Web Designer Blog blog category on July 9, 2021.